-What to expect
+What to expect when you use the Integrity Line

 The Integrity Line is available 24 hours a day, seven days a week.
-Trained specialists from an independent third-party provider of corporate compliance services will answer your call, document your concerns and forward a written report to Equifax Corporate Ethics Officer for further investigation.
+Trained specialists from an independent third party provider of corporate compliance services will answer your call, document your concerns and forward a written report to Equifax Corporate Ethics Officer for further investigation.